coding-blocks/judge-compose/README.md

  - /api/submissions (to evaluate testcases)
  - /api/langs (to show supported languages)

+### `postgres` : A PostgreSQL 9.6 DB
+Standard postgres image
+Use `docker-compose-withdb.yml` if you want a new docker based DB created as part of the judge deployment

+Use `docker-compose.yml` to use your own DB (If you have your own db server)

 ### `rabbitmq` : An AMQP queue
 Standard rabbitmq server to create queue of tasks